matiaslindgren/hft-risk-server/README.md

 C++17 HFT risk calculation system.
 No third-party dependencies needed.

-This is just a weekend hacking project.
+This is only a weekend project I did in 2020.
-It is probably useless in actual trading.
+It is probably completely useless in actual trading.

 ## Implemented features